 With dedicated and thoughtful family engagement work, these challenges can be overcome.

-The results are in from decades of research: Family engagement is a fundamental component of student success and school improvement.
+The results are in from decades of research: Equitable family engagement is a fundamental component of student success and school improvement.
 In fact, up to 80% of the variation in students’ performance in public schools results from home-related rather than school-related factors .
 When caregivers, schools and communities work together, students’ attendance and grades improve.
 This has held true for students of all ages, backgrounds, and ethnicities.

 Researchers have found that: